-ScottishPower's senior management oversee the management of exposure to these risks through the policies detailed below.
+The Group's senior management oversee the management of exposure to these risks through the policies detailed below.
+References to ScottishPower below apply fully to the Group.

 The ScottishPower governance structure is supported by group risk policies and other relevant guidelines adopted and approved by the SPL Board together with relevant risk guidelines that are approved by the SPL Board.
 The risk limits and indicators within the guidelines are approved by the boards of the Group's divisions.
 ScottishPower's business risk assessment teams and the independent group risk management function support the SPL Board in the execution of due diligence and risk management.
 In addition, the boards of the Group's divisions are responsible for ensuring that their respective business risks are adequately assessed, monitored, mitigated and managed.
 The UK Risk Director reports on risks for ScottishPower to the SP ACC and such reports are then presented to the SPL Board.
 ScottishPower's internal audit function also objectively and independently supervises the effectiveness of the Group's internal control system, which is made up of a set of risk management and control mechanisms and systems.
 This is achieved through regular and ad hoc audits, the results of which are reported to the SP ACC.